Module 8: Movement TCE to Wells G and H

 How does contamination move from the surface to the subsurface?

 Liquids spilled onto surface soils can migrate downward or can evaporate, which limits their potential for reaching the water table.
-Once below the water table, contaminants are also subject to dispersion (mechanical mixing with uncontaminated water) and diffusion created by concentration gradients.
+Once below the water table, contaminants are also subject to dispersion (mechanical mixing with uncontaminated water) and diffusion (dilution by concentration gradients).
 For additional information concerning the fate and transport of contaminants in soils, refer to Contaminant movement through soils, an overview provided by the the U.S. Department of Agriculture.
 The U.S. Geologic Survey also provides a helpful summary of the interaction between soils, streams, and groundwater.
-See the USGS Primer for additional information.
+See the USGS Hydrology Primer for additional information.

 Advective groundwater movement

-The most common mode of contaminant migration in the subsurface occurs as advective flow with groundwater.
-Advective flow can be described as the ability of water to flow through geologic materials and it is commonly expressed in terms of the velocity of groundwater flow.
-Darcy's Law is the basis for quantifying the rate of fluid flow through subsurface materials.
-Based on this simplistic approach, which does not take into account dispersion, diffusion or adsortion, contaminants travel at the same rate as the moving groundwater.
-To learn more details, click here.
+The most common mode of contaminant migration in the subsurface is advective flow with groundwater.
+Advective flow velocities are based on the average (bulk) properties of the aquifer materials and the average hydraulic gradient causing flow.
+Darcy's Law is the basis for quantifying the rate of fluid flow through saturated subsurface materials.
+This simple approach does not take into account dispersion, diffusion or adsortion of, contaminants travel, which can increase or decrease the rate of groundwater flow calculated by advection.
+To learn more details, download the EPA Groundwater fact sheet (this page seems to be down -- in the meantime check out the EPA Groundwater Remediation Systems fact sheet).

 Looking at a specific example

 Every contaminant has a unique set chemical properties and physical properties.
 Because TCE is the primary contaminant involved in the Woburn Toxic Trial, let's use it as an example.
 The migration of TCE is further described in this link.
+The TCP concentration contouring exercise presented in the student assignment explores the spatial distribution of TCE as well as a temporal variation.